Webb-Stiles Globe Logo

 Return Slat Configurations

 Some layouts use enclosed return paths as a platform for staging parts or supporting utility lines.
-In these designs, slats run below a sheeted top surface used to hold containers, tools, or supplies.
-This approach helps maximize floor space without interfering with conveyor movement.
+In these cases, slats run beneath a sheeted top surface that holds containers, tools, or supplies.
+As a result, this setup maximizes floor space without interfering with conveyor function.

 Best for: Space-conscious lines that benefit from combining product transport with workstation support.